 Course Description: This seminar will present a rather broad, and yet very brief, introductory survey of some of Israel's major social, economic, cultural and political aspects in their respective historical developments.
 It will attempt to present an evenhanded view of the achievements, difficulties and failures in all these domestic areas.
 More specifically, it will deal with Israel's changing social, ethnic, national, religious and ideological schisms and the various policy impacts of this multicultural composition, as well as with its governmental, political, legal and military institutions and other public organizations, their functioning and their operation.

 Students take 5 elective courses for a total of 10 credits.

 Lecturer: Dr. Daniel Beaudoin, humanitarian and civil-military adviser

-Course Description: Students will become closely acquainted and involved with both the national non-governmental organizations, as well as the work of the international aid and development agencies that operate in Israel and the Palestinian Territories (PT).
-This in depth and personal encounter with the national and international aid and human rights organizations in Israel will allow the students to experience firsthand the complexities and varied approaches and challenges that these organizations face in the implementation of their respective missions.
-The learning experience will combine theoretical aspects together with practical understanding and reflective processes.
+Course Description: Students will become closely acquainted and involved with the work of international and local NGOs and Israeli civil society, aid and human rights organizations.
+The students will experience firsthand the complexities and varied approaches and challenges that these organizations face in the implementation of their respective aid and human rights mandates.
+The learning experience will combine theoretical aspects together with praxis driven understanding and reflective processes.
 The learning process will take place in class, in the field and through reflective meetings in small groups with the lecturer in the course of the semester.
-This course involves 2.5 hours of class time per week and an internship of 40 hours in the field.
+The learning process will take place in class, in the field and through reflective meetings in small groups with the lecturer in the course of the semester.
+This course involves 2.5 hours of class time every second week and an internship of 120 hours in the field.

 Game Theory and Conflict Resolution (2 credits)